Nothing can be more terrifying when you are driving than seeing a car or truck coming at you head-on in the wrong direction.

 If poor road design or a poorly-marked construction zone is to blame for a driver traveling in the wrong direction, then the government authority or contractor that is responsible for the road could also be liable for victims’ injuries.

-Seeking Additional Compensation After a Wrong Way Accident for a Vehicle Defect
+Seeking Additional Compensation in Boca Raton After a Wrong Way Accident for a Vehicle Defect

 Discuss Your Options With Our Boca Raton Motor Vehicle Accident Lawyers